 When it comes to withdrawing money from an ATM, you are limited to the amount you can withdraw in one day.
 You’re also subject to the amount of money you spend with your debit card each day.
 All banks impose these limits, both for security and practical reasons.
 These limits prevent thieves from withdrawing and spending all your money.
 Plus, banks can only keep a limited amount of cash on hand to distribute.
 The daily ATM withdrawal and debit purchase limits depend on your bank and the type of account you have.

 With so many choices for a bank account, it’s wise to avail yourself of the insights and guidance of a financial advisor.

 Average Daily ATM Withdrawal Limits

-Daily ATM withdrawal limits range from a few hundred to a thousand dollars.
+Daily ATM withdrawal limits range from around $250 to $1,000 or more, in rare circumstances).
 Simpler checking accounts tend to have lower limits than, say, a premium or elite checking account.
 Student accounts also have lower limits to help students better manage their money.

 Keep in mind that these limits apply to checking accounts.
 You can withdraw money with no limit from savings accounts.
 However, federal law limits you to six savings account withdrawals (or transfers) per statement cycle.

-The chart below lists the daily ATM withdrawal and daily debit purchase limits for accounts at popular banks.
+The chart below lists the daily ATM withdrawal as well as the daily debit purchase limits for accounts at popular banks.
 Rates may differ from what is listed depending on the specific type of account you have.
-If you have a different account or bank, or are unsure about your limits, you can always call your bank or refer to your account documents.
+If you have a different account or bank or are unsure about your limits, you can always call your bank or refer to your account documents.